aaronfay/aaronfay-blog/source/_posts/on-discipline.md

 Did you fail? *Good*.
 Talk about it, don't blame.
 I don't know of any organization where success is guaranteed every time.
 But every organization I know that banks all their success on their first (and only) implementation fails, and subsequently creates a culture of blame, either for the "old guard" developers, past employees, or someone else on the team.

 ## Set yourself up for success by practicing failure
 Discuss, argue, agree, experiment, repeat.
 Do this with discipline.
-This is the only way you're going to find the "magic recipe" that actually works for your organization.
+This is the only way you're going to find the "magic recipe" that actually works for your organization, be it microservices, or the monolith.

 [1]: https://dzone.com/articles/microservices-please-dont
 [2]: https://www.wired.com/2015/12/psychology-of-clickbait/